open-telemetry/oteps/text/metrics/0146-metrics-prototype-scenarios.md

   * X doesn't know which metrics and which dimensions will Y pick
   * X doesn't know the aggregation time window, nor the final destination of the metrics
+  * X would like to provide some default recommendation (e.g. default dimensions, aggregation time window, histogram buckets) so consumers of his library can have a better onboarding experience.
 * How developer Y could configure the SDK and exporter
   * How should Y hook up the metrics SDK with the library
   * How should Y configure the time window(s) and destination(s)